neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 feedback with *any* MOOSE application that can compute temperature and density - such as Pronghorn, BISON, and even the NekRS wrapping in Cardinal.

-## Geometry and Computational Model
+## Geometry and Computational Models

 This section describes the geometry for the present [!ac](LWR) pincell analysis.
 The relevant dimensions are summarized in [table1].
 The geometry consists of a UO$_2$ pincell within a Zircaloy